-(1) The Service Provider shall have the right to disconnect the supply of electricity to any premises if the person liable to pay for such supply fails to pay any charge due to the Service Provider in connection with any supply of electricity which he/she may at any time have received from the Service Provider in respect of such premises, or, where any of the provisions of this by-law and/or the Regulations are being contravened, provided the Service Provider has given the person 14 (fourteen) days notice to remedy his/her default and the person has failed to remedy such default after notice has been given, or, in the case of a grave risk to person or property, or as envisaged in terms of Section 26 of this by-law, without notice.
-After disconnection for nonpayment of accounts, the improper or unsafe use of electricity, or, where any of the provisions of this by-law and/or the Regulations are being contravened, the fee as prescribed by the Service Provider shall be paid.
+- (1) The Service Provider shall have the right to disconnect the supply of electricity to any premises without notice under the following circumstances: - (a) where the person liable to pay for such supply fails to pay any charge due to the Service Provider in connection with any supply of electricity which he/she may at any time have received from the Service Provider in respect of such premises; or - (b) where the Service Authority has requested the Service Provider to disconnect the supply of electricity where there are outstanding municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties; or - (c) where any of the provisions of this by-law and/or the Regulations are being contravened; or - (d) where in the opinion of the Service Provider there is a case of grave risk to person or property; or - (e) where tampering with the service connection or supply mains has occurred; or - (f) where the Service Authority has requested the Service Provider to disconnect the supply of electricity for reasons of community safety. - Where any of the provisions of this by-law and/or the Regulations are being contravened, the Service Provider should give the person 7 (seven) days notice to remedy his/her default prior to disconnection.